Troubleshooting Common iPhone Issues

 - Reset Network Settings: Go to Settings > General > Reset > Reset Network Settings.
 Note that this will erase saved Wi-Fi passwords.

-- Check for iOS Updates: Software updates often include fixes for connectivity issues.
+- Update iOS: Software updates often include fixes for connectivity issues.

 Solutions: